 Unique story-based classroom curriculum

 The innovative RedRover Readers curriculum enables educators to teach empathy while at the same time helping students make responsible decisions and become more aware of themselves and their communities.
+The program helps children develop the steps necessary for empathy: recognize human and animal emotions, share emotions and regulate emotions.
 Teachers choose from pre-selected books and then facilitate discussions using our strategies, which also meet Common Core and social and emotional learning competencies.

 Interactive, biligual app with built-in games

 The Restricted Adventures of Raja app inspires kids to make the world a better place, while giving them a much-needed opportunity to practice skills related to emotional awareness, critical thinking and compassion.